Marlyns-GitHub/Harden-SSH/README.md

 - Update Operating System
 - Disable SELINUX for RedHat distribution family
+- Run the script Harden-SSH

 Note :

 - For the Redhat distribution family SELINUX must be isabled.
 - keep in mind that, multifactor authentication will apply by defaut for all users.
 - Both authentication methods can be used password and publickey, by default password is used.
 - If you want to use publickey, you must generate an ssh key and copy it to the remote server.
+- The user who executes the script will automatically be a member of the sshgroup.

 2. In case.